 Because of its large boulders, tough climbs and challenging scrambles, Arbroath is often considered to be one of the most challenging sites anywhere in the country.
 It’s definitely not for the faint-hearted, although of course there is a range of experienced activity providers who can help you navigate your way around, and build your confidence to take on some of the trickiest parts.

 Elie is also on the East Coast, on the southern edge of the easternmost point of Fife.
 The lovely scenery and more gentle slopes make this a fantastic location for coasteering beginners.
-Lots of the activity providers in the area will focus on creating a progressive day of training, as you start small and end up scaling some of the more challenging parts of the coastline for your final jumps.
+Lots of the activity providers in the area will focus on creating a progressive day of training, as you start small and end up scaling some of the more challenging parts of the coastline for your final jumps when Coasteering Scotland.
 Elie is also a great spot for wildlife, and you can sometimes see seals and dolphins – although keep your eyes peeled for the occasional jellyfish too!
 Lots of local coasteering companies suggest that you try Elie as a warm-up before taking on the more challenging landscape in Arbroath, so it’s definitely a great place to start if you want to give this incredible sport a try for the first time.

 If you’ve come for a visit to the country’s capital, you might be surprised to find that you’re still only a short journey away from some fabulous coasteering sites.
-In fact, you’re not too far from the great sites in Fife, but there are also some very local to Edinburgh that can offer a great coasteering experience.
+In fact, you’re not too far from the great sites in Fife, but there are also some very local to Edinburgh that can offer a great experience when coasteering Scotland.
 Try Shell Bay, easily accessible within about an hour from the city centre and a fantastic family-friendly location with great views and the chance to explore the beaches and rockpools too.
 The level of swell means that you’ll get a relatively smooth entry when you jump into the water, meaning that it’s suitable for younger coasteerers too.

 Oban and the Lorn

-Although the east coast is more densely populated and tends to have the bigger tourist attractions, you’ll find that there are plenty of stunning spots that make excellent coasteering locations on the west coast too!
+Although the east coast is more densely populated and tends to have the bigger tourist attractions, you’ll find that there are plenty of stunning spots that make excellent locations when coasteering Scotland on the west coast too!
 Oban is a small but stunning seaside town that is a popular tourist spot for many reasons.
 One of the key attractions is the fact that it offers some of the most incredible scenery on the west coast, as well as some incredible wildlife too.
 If you spend a morning or afternoon exploring the coastline, you might just spot some of the local otter, seals or incredible seabirds… this beautiful site is truly one of the best areas to experience Scotland’s natural beauty.

 So no matter which side of Scotland you choose to visit, you’re sure to be able to find a great site to try coasteering.
 If this fun-filled sport has tickled your fancy, there are lots of great coasteering providers, many of whom operate across several different Scottish coasteering locations.